 If there’s one thing I hope we’ll get to see on the next-gen consoles it would be the return of Guitar Hero.
 It would be so cool to continue those awesome Guitar Hero jam sessions with friends and family on the PS5 and Xbox Series X.

 Who can forget Activision and Harmonix‘s hard-rocking music rhythm game?
 Guitar Hero, which debuted back in 2005 for the PlayStation 2, allowed players to join the ultimate rock music party with a guitar-shaped controller used to simulate a lead, rhythm or bass guitar.

-It’s been five years since the last installment, Guitar Hero Live (which released on the PS4 and Xbox One back in 2015), and fans are craving for a comeback concert.
+It’s been five years since the last instalment, Guitar Hero Live (which was released on the PS4 and Xbox One back in 2015), and fans are craving a comeback concert.